bartmika/bartlomiejmika-hugo/content/post/2021/how-to-build-an-api-server-in-go-part-1-basic-server.md

 ---
-title: "How to write a webserver in Golang using only the std net/http - Part 1"
+title: "How to Build an API Server in Go - Part 1: Basic Server"
-subtitle: "Learn how to setup a small project and make simple GET / POST / PUT / DELETE requests using only the standard library net/http"
 date: 2021-01-25T00:02:30-04:00
 draft: false
 categories: